NiGhTTraX/strong-mock/README.md

 ### Mocking functions

 Mocking functions is similar to mocking interfaces.
-You can even mock properties on the function, even inherited ones.
+You can also mock properties on the function, even inherited ones.

 ```typescript
 import Mock from 'strong-mock';